After New Yorkers faced a deluge of climate disasters this year, Governor Hochul needs to appoint climate champions to the Public Service Commission

 Now is the time to make careful and deliberate choices about who controls the fate of New York’s environment.
 New Yorkers need all state agencies aligned in the mission of combating the climate crisis and protecting vulnerable New Yorkers.
 Fortunately, Governor Kathy Hochul has the opportunity to appoint three new commissioners to the PSC by February 1st, 2024.
 By nominating climate champions to the Commission, she can ensure that New York maintains its position as a leader on climate and meets the emissions reductions mandates set out in the CLCPA.
 Though PSC nominations might not be as publicly visible as a new law, they are equally if not more crucial in our collective mission to protect the climate and keep New Yorkers safe, healthy, and thriving.

-Meagan joined the Northeast regional office of Earthjustice in September 2017.
-Her work primarily focuses on climate and energy matters in the northeast region, including representing community and environmental groups in utility rate cases before the NY Public Service Commission.
-Meagan is an expert in gas and electric utility proceedings and has focused her efforts on cutting the use of gas in buildings in NY and other issues relating to slashing greenhouse gas emissions from the energy sector.
+As a senior attorney with the Northeast regional office of Earthjustice, Meagan's work primarily focuses on climate and energy matters in the northeast region, including representing community and environmental groups in utility rate cases before the NY Public Service Commission.

 Alok works at the Northeast regional office in New York, where he supports the region’s energy, agriculture and toxics docket.
 He is a graduate of the University of Pittsburgh and Columbia University’s School of International and Public Affairs.